 - Places you want to ski

-- Budget for skiing for each person
+- Budget for each person

 A quick comment of each of those points above:

 Typically flights that leave on a Friday, Saturday and Sunday are going to be much more expensive than mid-week flights.
 A good tip is to travel Thurs – Mon, Thurs – Tues or even mid-week if you can afford the time off, to get the cheapest ski flights, and keep your budgets in check.

 PLACES YOU WANT TO SKI

 If you’re skiing for a long weekend, you want a resort that is fairly close to the airport, so you can maximise your time on the slopes.

 Also bear in mind flights are also likely to be cheaper to bigger Alps airport hubs such as Geneva, Grenoble or Lyon.
 For this example, I’ve used Geneva.
 It’s 1 hour 20 mins from Chamonix, 1 hour 30 mins from Flaine (used throughout this example) and 2.5 hours from Meribel.
 Grenoble is 1.5 hours from Alpe d’Huez and Les Deux Alpes.

 This is important so everyone agrees to stick to the budget set.

 Once you have that information, you can get your geek on and start looking at flights, accommodation and more.

 In terms of budget, these are the elements you need to consider: